tiy-gvl-python/palindromes/README.md

+# Run palindrom.py using Python3

-# Determine if text is palindromic
+## Determine if text is palindromic

 ## Description